mircealungu/mircea/notes/thoughtstream.md

 2 April
 #### The *"In Software It Depends"* Course

-I'd love to have a software engineering master's course where we look at modern technologies, maybe the hype-du-jour, and discover when do they make sense and when do they not make sense.
-And learn to disentangle hypes from useful techniques.
+I'd love to have a software engineering master's course where we look at modern technologies, especially the *hype-du-jour*, and discuss when do they make sense and when do they do not.
+And teach the students to disentangle the exaggeration from the actually useful.

-Motivational lecture
+Intro lecture
-- historical consensuses that everybody believed, where everybody was onboard that later turned out that were not like that (formal verification, scrum, object-orientation, supercomputers, Map-Reduce, ORM, MongoDB, etc.)
+- historical technologies that everybody believed in that later turned out that were not as useful as hoped (formal verification, scrum, object-orientation, supercomputers, Map-Reduce, ORM, MongoDB, the Blockchain, etc.)

 Project
 - choose one of the technologies du jour, explain it, show where it works well, and write a critique, with counter-examples; e.g., going to the cloud <- coming from the cloud, lambda functions, etc.